e-invoicing

 Blockchain’s Impact on Riyadh’s E-Invoicing Compliance

-The e-invoicing laws of Saudi Arabia which are implemented through ZATCA stipulate that organizations must generate and retain digital invoices in a systematic format.
-It is important to comply with these regulations to prevent punishments and transparent financial reporting.
-The blockchain is used to improve this compliance by making all invoices verifiable, timestamped and encrypted.
+Saudi Arabia’s e-invoicing laws, implemented through ZATCA, require organizations to generate and retain digital invoices in a systematic format.
+Organizations must comply with these regulations to avoid penalties and ensure transparent financial reporting.
+Blockchain helps organizations achieve this compliance by making all invoices verifiable, timestamped, and encrypted.

 Integration of Quickdice ERP with Blockchain